 1 Introduction

-Today, the world has become complexed and more demanding that we are finding it difficult keeping up without relying on computers.
-Many of our important tasks (eg. weather forecasting, data-banking, surveil- lance, different simulations, etc.) are being depended on them for the sole reason of finishing them within the shortest possible time and achieving efficiency beyond the intellectual and physical capabilities of men.
+The world has become more complexed and demanding that we are finding it difficult keeping up without relying on computers.
+Many of our important tasks (e.g. weather forecasting, data-banking, surveillance, different simulations, etc.) are being implemented on them for the sole reason of finishing them within the shortest possible time, achieving efficiency beyond the intellectual and physical capabilities of men.

-However, many of today’s scientific applications per- form best by using the combined powers of more than one computer processor.
-These applications easily obtain solutions to problems by simultaneously ex- ecuting stages of the solving process [2] and, thus, are commonly called as parallel scientific applications.
+However, many of today’s scientific applications perform best by using the combined computing powers of more than one computer processor.
+These applications easily obtain solutions to problems by simultaneously executing stages of the solving process [2] and, thus, are commonly called as parallel scientific applications.
 Among these applications are those which are called Embarrassingly Parallel applications.
-These applica- tions contain loops with large numbers of independent iterations that are computationally intensive [6].
-This means that they require the use of extremely fast and powerful computers with multiple number of proces- sors to work properly and efficiently.
+These applications contain loops with large numbers of independent iterations that are computationally intensive [6].
+This means that they require the use of extremely fast and powerful computers with multiple number of processors to work properly and efficiently.

 Super-computers are capable of handling such appli- cations due to their collection of specialized (that is, non-standard) features [5], but these super-computers are highly expensive.
-Fortunately, the Desktop Grid (DG) offers a cheap and remarkable computing power that also enables people to solve computationally in- tensive tasks in a well-organized, reliable and fast way [7].
+Fortunately, the Desktop Grid (DG) offers a remarkable computing power that also enables people to solve computationally intensive tasks in a well-organized, reliable, and fast way, but at a lower cost [7].

-But still, efficiency is not guaranteed by simply hav- ing a powerful computing infrastructure such as the DG.
-Without a system that properly distributes the tasks to the computer processors, a parallel scientific application may result to a performance degradation where the available resources are not fully utilized.
+However, efficiency is not guaranteed by simply hav- ing a powerful computing infrastructure such as the DG.
+Without a system that properly distributes the tasks to the computer processors, a parallel scientific application may result to a performance degradation wherein the available resources are not fully utilized.

-To solve this problem, various Loop Scheduling al- gorithms have been designed by researchers.
+To address this problem, various Loop Scheduling al- gorithms have been designed by researchers.
 These algorithms aim to optimize Embarrassingly Parallel scientific applications by effectively scheduling n in- dependent iterations to a set of p processors [8].

-In this study, the Loop Scheduling algorithms have been implemented on DGs with 10 varying number of computers (2, 4, 6, 8, 10, 12, 14, 16, 18, and 20) us- ing an embarrassingly parallel application as test bed on four different scenarios with varying distribution of task execution times.
-Then, after four replications of the implementations, their performances have been compared.
+In this study, the Loop Scheduling algorithms have been implemented to an Embarrassingly Parallel application on DGs with varying number of computers (2, 4, 6, 8, 10, 12, 14, 16, 18, and 20) us- ing as test bed for four different scenarios with varying distribution of task execution times.
+After four replications of the implementations, their performances have been compared.

 2 Review of Literature